 While there are plenty of great pool options in and around Ann Arbor, warm temperatures can happen before they open for the summer or after they close.
 Fortunately, there are several parks and playgrounds that have creeks, rivers, or lakes that can be visited year round.
 This list includes only locations without a vehicle admission fee.
 Note: None of these locations have lifeguards.
 Use your own judgement and properly supervise your kids.

 The Argo Cascades offer kayaking and tubing as the Huron River bypasses the Argo Dam.
-The canoe livery is open through October 8, but you can always bring your own tube, kayak, or canoe.
+The canoe livery is typically open late April to early October, but you can always bring your own tube, kayak, or canoe.
 Even if you don’t plan to tube or kayak, there are shallow pools near the rock jetties that are perfect for splashing.

 Mill Pond Park in Saline